The first week of virtual schooling is done. How did D.C. do?

-That the school system made it through the first week with a degree of success was due to the herculean efforts of teachers and school staff, according to more than a dozen interviews with parents and teachers.
+That the school system made it through the first week with a degree of success was due to the herculean efforts of teachers and school staff members, according to more than a dozen interviews with parents and teachers.
 They delivered computers and hotspots to students’ homes if parents couldn’t pick them up.
 They determined which special education students may need Play-Doh for a more tactile experience and delivered that to homes, too.
 They spent their evenings tracking down hard-to-reach families on social media, through friends and home visits, filling in when the school systems’ communication failed to reach parents.

 Still, everyone seemed to agree that the first week also highlighted the limitations of distance learning.
-Parents of younger children say there is too much screen time and virtual classrooms quickly become a challenge.
-They also say that the constant computer breaks requiring them to help their children re-login during the day makes it impossible for them to complete work on their own.
+Parents of younger children say there is too much screen time, and virtual classrooms quickly become a challenge.
+They also say the continual computer breaks requiring them to help their children log in again during the day make it impossible for them to complete work on their own.

 “What’s the plan?” a frustrated father asked city officials Wednesday on a telephone town hall.
 “This is not sustainable.”

-D.C. leaders have not announced a timeline to return to in-person classes and said they would revaluate the health data in the coming months to see if school can transition to a hybrid model after Nov.
+D.C. leaders have not announced a timeline to return to in-person classes and said they would revaluate health data in the coming months to see whether school can transition to a hybrid model after Nov.
 6, the end of the first quarter.
-But they have not publicly announced the health metrics that would trigger a return to school buildings.
+But they have not announced the health metrics that would trigger a return to school buildings.
 And even when schools reopen, D.C.
 Public Schools Chancellor Lewis D. Ferebee told families at a community meeting Thursday on Zoom that virtual learning isn’t going anywhere.

 “There will always be an option for families to choose virtual learning for the foreseeable future,” he said.